VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

 then i add new interface IUnitOfWork and modify my code then i add new class unitOfWork and modify my code.... there is alot of errors....now im sloving it ...its good

+2.2 Category CRUD
+5.09Pm
+now i added new categorycontroller.cs in my controllers folder then i modify my my file code..... then i add Category folder to my views .../ then i add new new index.cshtml and modify my code